ming71/CUDA/README.md

 ## ORN
 Rotated conv layer.
 Test demo also included for MNIST.(I've fixed a bug and made it supportable for pytorch with version higher than 1.0.0.)

+## point_justify

+Tested on pytorch 1.1+ with CUDA 9.0.
+The code is helpful to achieve ATSS with rotation bound boxes.